Associate Professor of Comparative Literature

-My new book, Postcolonial Artists and Global Aesthetics (Indiana University Press, 2011), is a multi-disciplinary work which explores the generic and cultural consequences of globalization by focusing on some conceptual patterns in Nollywood, African cinema, and postcolonial writings.
-Other recent publications include:
+My latest book, Postcolonial Artists and Global Aesthetics (Indiana University Press, 2011), is a multi-disciplinary work which explores the generic and cultural consequences of globalization by focusing on some conceptual patterns in Nollywood, African cinema, and postcolonial writings.
+My recent publications include:

 For samples of my recent short fiction, see:

 Monumental Shortcomings of Plastic”, Mail and Guardian, 2011-2012, 24-25